aditeyabaral/kepler-exoplanet-analysis/README.md

 ## Exoplanet Analysis
 For several decades, planet identification has been a task performed by specialized astronomers and domain experts.
 With the advent of computational methods and access to satellite data from space missions, this trend has changed.
 For instance, NASA’s Exoplanet Exploration program has provided us with vast amounts of data on celestial objects to assist in space exploration.
 One such mission of interest is the Kepler mission.

-Over 3500 transiting exoplanets have been identified since the commencement of the mission in 2007.
+Over 4300 transiting exoplanets have been identified since the commencement of the mission in 2007.
 It’s focus lay on exploring planets and planetary systems.
 It has provided us with a catalog of discoveries that help in computing planet occurrence rates as a function of size, star type, insolation flux and orbital period.
-This information is catalogued in the Cumulative Kepler Object of Information table available for public domain use on NASA’s exoplanet archive.
-Four basic models have been compared.
-Namely, Support Vector Machines, Random Forest Classifiers, AdaBoost and Deep Neural Networks.
-The AdaBoost classifier was selected as the optimum machine learning model and returned an F-1 score of 98% on the dataset.

 ## The Kepler Mission
 [The Kepler Space Telescope](https://www.nasa.gov/mission_pages/kepler/main/index.html) launched in 2009, has been the